swiftlang/swift/docs/ABI.rst

   IntOrInfinity.Int(    0) => { i64, i1 } {     0, 0 }
   IntOrInfinity.Int(20721) => { i64, i1 } { 20721, 0 }

-Multi-Payload Unions
+Multi-Payload Enums
 ````````````````````

-If a union has more than one case with data type, then a tag is necessary to
+If an enum has more than one case with data type, then a tag is necessary to
 discriminate the data types.
 The ABI will first try to find common
 *spare bits*, that is, bits in the data types' binary representations which are
 either fixed-zero or ignored by valid values of all of the data types.
 The tag
 will be scattered into these spare bits as much as possible.
 Currently only
 spare bits of primitive integer types, such as the high bits of an ``i21``
 type, are considered.
-The union data is represented as an integer with the
+The enum data is represented as an integer with the
 storage size in bits of the largest data type.

 ::

-  union TerminalChar {   => LLVM i32
+  enum TerminalChar {   => LLVM i32
     case Plain(Char)     => i32     (zext i21 %Plain     to i32)
     case Bold(Char)      => i32 (or (zext i21 %Bold      to i32), 0x0020_0000)
     case Underline(Char) => i32 (or (zext i21 %Underline to i32), 0x0040_0000)